 3. Upload optimized images

-Optimize your images before uploading them.
+Optimize your images or select appealing high-quality images for uploading to enhance the visual appeal of your content.
 This step is crucial when designing your e-Commerce shopping cart.
 It can make or break your store’s performance on Google Images.

 First, use alt tags for organic Google search visibility and e-Commerce SEO.
 Alt tags are short keywords that help a search engine understand what an image is about.
 For example, you are selling shoes online with a discount code in the description below.
 Then your alt tag could read something like “discounted-shoes-mens-style-running-casual-sneakers-sale.”
 This approach lets Google know what this image is about without needing to click through to another page — which means lower bounce rates!